lukerobinson98/Web-App-DevOps-Project/README.md

 ### Containerisation using Docker and clean up

 1. To containerise first make sure the dockerfile is saved in the directory
-2. Then run the command docker build -t <image-name> .
+2. Then run the command docker build -t image-name .
-3. To run the Docker container locally execute docker run -p 8050:5000 <image-name>
+3. To run the Docker container locally execute docker run -p 8050:5000 image-name
-4. Make sure you are logged into Docker Hub and then push the image using docker push <docker-hub-username>/<image-name>:<tag>
+4. Make sure you are logged into Docker Hub and then push the image using docker push docker-hub-username/image-name:tag
 5. You can then check the image has succesfully pushed by logging into Docker Hub and seeing if it is there
-6. To test pulling the image from Docker Hub run the commands docker pull <docker-hub-username>/<image-name>:<tag> and then docker run -p 5000:5000 <docker-hub-username>/<image-name>:<tag>
+6. To test pulling the image from Docker Hub run the commands docker pull docker-hub-username/image-name:tag and then docker run -p 5000:5000 docker-hub-username/image-name:tag

 #### Image Information
 - Image Name: 'web-app-image'